Heath hen: Taxonomy

 It is also important to note that while introductions of the greater prairie-chicken (Tympanuchus cupido pinnatus) were occurring, true heath hens (Tympanuchus cupido cupido) are distinct enough in morphological features to be separated from the greater prairie-chicken.
 Taking a generous starting date of around 1810 when introductions could have started, and taking into account that Lewis and Clark did not even return from their expedition until 1806, gives roughly a 60-year period of possible introductions.
 From an evolutionary biology aspect, in a 60 (or even 100) year timeframe, a subspecies like the greater prairie-chicken would not have been able to evolve to the point where it would so closely resemble the native heath hen that it could not be distinguished.

 A prime example of this would be in opposing the lesser prairie-chicken, which differs from the greater prairie-chicken in being smaller, lighter, and having less distinct barring, to the heath hen, which was smaller, darker, and had more distinct barring, meaning that the lesser prairie-chicken can be readily distinguished from the greater prairie-chicken both morphologically and genetically (much like the heath hen), even if it were found in an area that the greater prairie-chicken inhabited.

-The apparent distinctness of the species and the failure of the early introductions raises the question of whether the heath hen was uniquely (by comparison with its relatives) adapted to the more oceanic climate and more forested habitats of its former area of occurrence, and in consequence, whether a future attempt to establish a population of the western birds on Martha's Vineyard could be bound to fail, possibly even by competing for funding and other resources jeopardizing the extant but much declined populations of the prairie-chickens.
-Clearly, more research is necessary, for example by analyzing mainland specimens to determine whether they can be assigned to a taxon from molecular and morphological characters.
+The apparent distinctness of the species and the failure of the early introductions raises the question of whether the heath hen was uniquely (by comparison with its relatives) adapted to the more oceanic climate and more forested habitats of its former area of occurrence.
+As a consequence, any future attempt to establish a population of the western birds on Martha's Vineyard could be bound to fail due to competition for funding and other resources, therefore jeopardizing the extant but much declined populations of the prairie-chickens.
+More research is necessary, for example by analyzing mainland specimens to determine whether they can be assigned to a taxon from molecular and morphological characters.